If you’re starting out with your own edible garden, then planting a sugar snap pea is a great way to get natural, low-maintenance, vegetables.

 Harvesting sugar peas are fun and easy to do.
 Once you determine that there is a sizeable pea in the pod and ready to harvest, start plucking it as frequently as possible.
 You can quickly learn if pea is matured by touching and feeling the pods.

 Harvest-ready pea pods have a subtle sheen and have a bright green round shape.
 If you don’t harvest it on time, the seed starts to thicken and gets dull green color and rough shell.

 For the best result to get sweet and soft peas, pick it when the pod is still soft, and you can move the peas inside with a little pressure.

 Note: If you are harvesting snow peas, harvest them before the peas get too big as then it does not taste good.

 If you have used trellis to support the sugar peas, then hold the stem and pull the peas.
 Be careful not to damage the plant.
 Picking stimulates growth, and you get more peas as you continue to pick them.

 Use both hands when picking sugar peas.
 Support the foliage with one hand while you pull it from others.
 This will prevent uprooting the pea plant or damaging the stem.

 You get a continuous supply of peas during the harvesting time.
 You can pick on alternate days, which increases the yield.
-Pay attention to peas, which is close to maturity as if remain unpicked, it reduces the yield.
+Pay attention to peas, which are close to maturity as if remain unpicked, it reduces the yield.

 After picking, you can store it in the fridge.
 It will remain suitable to eat for the next five to seven days.
-For saving it more extended period, you can freeze it after washing and cleaning it properly.
+For saving it more for an extended period, you can freeze it after washing and cleaning it properly.